chrismile/HexVolumeRenderer/README.md

 pacman -S mingw64/mingw-w64-x86_64-jsoncpp mingw64/mingw-w64-x86_64-libcurl mingw64/mingw-w64-x86_64-eigen3
 ```

+Furthermore, the graph library LEMON (http://lemon.cs.elte.hu/trac/lemon) needs to be built manually, as no msys2 package is available for it at the time of writing this README file.

-On Windows, using MSYS2 and Mingw-w64 (http://www.msys2.org/), it is best to use the following CMake command:
+On Windows, using MSYS2 and Mingw-w64 (http://www.msys2.org/), it is best to use the following CMake command to configure CMake:
 ```
 cmake .. -G"MSYS Makefiles"
 ```